-In fiscal year 2018, Office of Insular Affairs Director Nik Pula co-chaired the 40th U.S. Coral Reef Task Force meeting in American Samoa.
-OIA provided grants to the U.S. territories and the freely associated states to help protect coral reefs and marine resources.
+In September of fiscal year 2019, U.S. Interior Assistant Secretary, Insular and International Affairs, Doug Domenech co-chaired the 40th U.S. Coral Reef Task Force meeting in the Republic of Palau along with co-chair Rear Admiral Tim Gallaudet, Deputy Director of NOAA.
+OIA provided \$2,267,262 in grants to the U.S. territories and the freely associated states to help protect coral reefs and marine resources.
 Projects ranged from rehabilitation of corals, to outreach, restoration, and removal of invasive species and pests.
-These projects supported the economies and livelihoods of people in the islands.

-OIA provided funding to combat invasive species and protect natural resources in support of priorities highlighted by Pacific leaders in the Regional Biosecurity Plan as well as counter-invasive species efforts in the U.S. Virgin Islands.
-In fiscal year 2018, \$1,488,890 was awarded to help control and eradicate invasive species in the islands in order to protect public health, livelihoods, and fragile environments and economies.
+Invasive species in the islands are disruptive of both marine and terrestrial resources in the islands, which already are under stress.
+Grants were provided to help control and eradicate invasive species in the islands in order to protect public health, livelihoods, and fragile environments and economies.

-Fiscal year 2018 accomplishments included (but are not limited to):
+Fiscal year 2019 accomplishments included (but are not limited to):